William A. Dembski

-Biography
+Early life

-Dembski was born in Chicago, Illinois, the only child of Catholic parents.
-His mother was an art dealer and his father was a college professor who held a D.Sc. in biology from the University of Erlangen-Nuremberg and taught evolutionary biology.
-While growing up, Dembski was neither particularly religious nor did he question the theory of evolution.
+William Albert Dembski was born in Chicago, Illinois, on July 18, 1960.
+He was the only child of Catholic parents.
+His mother, Ursula, was an art dealer, and his father, William J. Dembski, was a professor of evolutionary biology who earned a D.Sc. in biology from the University of Erlangen-Nuremberg after studying at the University of Illinois on the GI Bill.
+Dembski described his mother as having "lost any Christian belief" after she read the works of Hermann Hesse, and his father as a secularist who "was never a dogmatic Darwinist".